 - Isolate any problems – If pests are found, isolate the products or areas they’re located in as quickly as possible to help prevent the problem from spreading.

 Every step of the supply chain could fall victim to pest problems.
 Want to learn about the other potential weak links in your supply chain?
-Download Working the Bugs Out: Your Guide to Supply Chain Pest Management for all your supply chain preparedness tips.
+Download Your Guide to Supply Chain Pest Management for Non-Food Manufacturing for all your supply chain preparedness tips.

 Want more?
 You might also like: